cider-ci/cider-ci_server/README.md

-# Cider-CI Trial-Manager
+# Cider-CI Dispatcher

 Part of [Cider-CI](https://github.com/cider-ci/cider-ci).
-This component manages and dispatches trials.
+This component dispatches trials to executors.
+It receives the results from the executors and processes those.

 ## License